 Frequently Asked Questions

-Also IPT is an out of network provider.
-This means that you will have a more personal and private experience in this setting and will need to pay for your visit when you arrive and have your insurance company reimburse you.
-For physical therapy we will take all your insurance information and print claims forms for you so all you need to do is put it in the mail!
-You may be able to find out in advance what the details of your insurance plan are if you call them and ask about your “out of network” benefits.
+For physical therapy we will show you how to print claims forms so all you need to do is put it in the mail!
+You may be able to find out in advance what the details of your insurance plan are if you call your insurance company and ask about your “out of network” benefits.

 Depending on your insurance, your cost/co-pay/co-insurance/out of pocket will vary.
 Please have this conversation with our front desk before you arrive, so there are no surprises.
 An initial evaluation is one hour of comprehensive evaluation and treatment.
 This is a full hour of one on one attention from your physical therapist!